 Day 5 Step 1: Warm Up 1-2 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
 Teacher is correctly facilitating the activity.
 It is clear students are familiar with and comfortable utilizing processes and procedures for the activity.
-Read Rhyme Sing Song Read Poem Read/Recite Chant Step 2: Reread Shared Reading Books 8-10 Minutes Evident Work in Progress Not Observed Notes Teacher selects one or two shared reading books from previous lessons to reread together.
+Read Rhyme Sing Song Read Poem Read/Recite Chant Step 2: Reread Shared Reading Books 8-10 Minutes Evident Work in Progress Not Observed Notes Teacher selects a section or chapter from the shared reading book to reread together with students for deeper meaning.
 Step 3: Assessment 5-8 Minutes Evident Work in Progress Not Observed Notes Teacher conducts a sight word assessment and phonics focus assessments.